National Cycle Route 12: Hatfield to Arlesey

-In Hatfield there is a spiral bridge and a scenic off-road section through Streamwoods.
-However this has two gates which block use by tricycles and tandems.
-It can be avoided by following the cycle path along Travellers Lane.
-The route passes through Old Hatfield and near to Mill Green Museum (watermill), the off-road section then continuing into Welwyn Garden City.
+In Hatfield there is a spiral bridge and a scenic off-road section through Streamwoods. delisted due to two gates which block use by tricycles and tandems.
+It can be avoided by following the cycle path along Travellers Lane and Woods Ave.
+The route passes on road through Old Hatfield and near to Mill Green Museum (watermill), the off-road section then continuing into Welwyn Garden City.
 This section is shared in part with National Cycle Route 61.
-The cycle route then winds through the quiet streets of the Handside part of Welwyn Garden City to reach an off-road path (unsurfaced) through Sherrardspark Wood.
+The cycle route then winds through the quiet streets of the Handside part of Welwyn Garden City to reach an off-road path through Sherrardspark Wood up to the Great North Road.

-North west of Welwyn Garden City NCR12 follows quiet country lanes but with some very steep hills near Codicote.
+North-west of Welwyn Garden City from Ayot Green, where there is a junction with NCN57, NCN12 follows quiet country lanes but with some very steep hills (northbound) near Codicote.
+There is a useful bike shop and cafe, Spokes, just north of Codicote.
 It passes Knebworth House and then descends to join the off-road cycle path network through Stevenage and Old Stevenage.
 Another rural section, mostly off-road and partly unsurfaced leads to Letchworth where there is a choice of either a route to the east between Baldock and Letchworth or via the centre of Letchworth Garden City.
 This latter route takes in the UK's first gyratory roundabout.
-North of the county boundary the route can be followed to Arlesey station.
+North of the county boundary the route can be followed mostly on road to Arlesey station.